Street party in Mexico City's Roma district for Cuaron's Oscars

-MEXICO CITY, Feb 24 (Reuters) - Whoops and applause echoed through Mexico City’s Roma district when the eponymous film by Alfonso Cuaron picked up two early Oscars on Sunday, locals returning the love shown in the black-and-white ode to the director’s childhood home.
+MEXICO CITY (Reuters) - Whoops and applause echoed through Mexico City’s Roma district when the eponymous film by Alfonso Cuaron picked up two early Oscars on Sunday, locals returning the love shown in the black-and-white ode to the director’s childhood home.

 In something of a payback for Cuaron’s moving tribute to a childhood growing up in 1970s Roma, city officials set up giant screens in a park.
 Three hours ahead of time, dozens were already camping out to watch the live Red Carpet broadcast from Los Angeles.